Firebase vs Github vs Netlify vs Render vs Cloudflare

 Cloudflare Pages deploys automatically and makes it easy to configure DNS.
 The site loads a bit faster thanks to Cloudflare’s CDN

 Netlify automates the deploy just like Cloudflare Pages, which is great for adding content.
-But this is a problem if you want to change or edit the theme.
+But it has less features than Cloudflare.

 Clouflare is Great